dizcza/GesturesSpeech/README.md

 <p>The main idea in gesture recognition is to maximize between class variance <i>Db</i> and minimize within class variance <i>Dw</i> by choosing appropriate hidden parameters (training step).
 For this purpose Weighted DTW algorithm has been <a href="http://datascience.sehir.edu.tr/pub/VISAPP2013.pdf">proposed</a>.</p>

 <p>It's obvious, that a joint which is active in one gesture class may not be active in another gesture class.
 Hence weights have to be adjusted accordingly.
-As Reyes et al. (2011) has observed, only six out of the 20 joints contribute in identifying a hand gesture: left hand, right hand, left wrist, right wrist, left elbow, right elbow.
+As Reyes et al. (2011) have observed, only six out of the 20 joints contribute in identifying a hand gesture: left hand, right hand, left wrist, right wrist, left elbow, right elbow.
 For example, for the right-hand-push-up gesture, one would expect the right hand, right elbow and right wrist joints to have large weights, but to have smaller weights for the left-hand-push-up gesture.
 We propose to use only 3 of them, w.r.t. to the left or right hand.</p>